 - Industry processes that are constantly changing

-- Consumers desires for more fresh food, minimising the amounts of processed foods consumed
+- Consumers desire for more fresh food, minimising the amounts of processed foods consumed

 Columbus can provide you with the traceability solutions you need

 Here at Columbus, we know that when a crisis happens, time is the biggest enemy facing an organisation.

 With challenges in the food industry changing and developing, we look to assist companies within the food industry with tailored solutions, such as ERP, that will allow you to trace your production processes, from ‘field to fork’.

 We know that traceability is more precise through better collaboration and tracking, meaning less waste and more profit for organisations, capturing data throughout the supply chain process.